Identifiability of causal effects with non-Gaussianity and auxiliary covariates: Conclusions and Future work

 Our study focuses on the problem of identifying causal effects using auxiliary covariates and non-Gaussianity from the treatment.
-We present sufficient conditions for identifying effects of both single and multiple treatments.
-For a single treatment, identifying the causal effect can be achieved by a Gaussian covariate, rather than a valid IV.
-Additionally, identification results for multiple treatments indicate that the minimum number of required Gaussian covariates equals the smaller dimension between the dimension of treatments and the dimension of latent confounders.
-The treatments can also be causally correlated without a factor structure.
+We present sufficient conditions for identifying effects of both single and multiple treatments using observed Gaussian covariates, which can be partially verified with observational data.
+Our results reveal that for a single treatment, identifying the causal effect can be facilitated by finding a Gaussian covariate { {with other non-Gaussian covariates being conditioned, rather than a valid instrumental variable.}} Additionally, our identification results for multiple treatments indicate that the minimum number of required Gaussian covariates equals the smaller dimension between the dimension of treatments and the dimension of latent confounders.
+Treatments can also be causally correlated without a factor structure.

 There are several notable aspects of the approach developed in this paper.
-First, comparing theoretical properties between the proposed estimator and the two stage least square estimator would be an interesting problem.
-Second, efficiently searching for Gaussian covariates in a large candidate instrument set remains challenging but of great practical and theoretical interest.
+First, as illustrated in our second example, we can extend from a linear setting to a nonlinear outcome model.
+Second, we can perform sensitivity analysis to evaluate the robustness of Gaussian assumptions of latent confounders.
+Third, simulation studies show that our method has the potential to handle the weak instrumental variable problem.
+Thus, comparing theoretical properties between the proposed estimator and the 2SLS estimator would be an interesting problem.
+Fourth, efficiently searching for Gaussian covariates in a large candidate instrument set remains challenging but of great practical and theoretical interest.
 We leave the study of these issues as a future research topic as it is beyond the scope of this paper.